malbanGit/Telengard/readme.txt

 game console additionally) some things had to be changed with this port.

-I will in this document NOT describe the game itself, but only teh vectrex specifics.
+I will in this document NOT describe the game itself, but only the vectrex specifics.
 For information about the game itself, please consult the original manual, found at many places in the web, one being: https://www.orphanedgames.com/articles/Telengod/downloads/telengard-manual.pdf

 ---